RobertHue/DTrackPlugin/Source/DTrackPlugin/README.md

 ### Data-Structure

-To get an overview of how the structure looks like, see:
+To get an overview of how the data-structure of one of the data-buffers look like, see:

 ![DTrack-Plugin DataBuffer Structure](../../images/DataBufferStructure.png)